One of the most endangered African predators

 Also known as the Cape Hunting Dog or the African Painted Dog, the African Wild Dog is now one of the most endangered species in the African bush.

-They were commonly feared and therefore hunted by man up until the mid- 1960's, even in National Parks, and this, coupled with canine diseases that resulted in high mortality rates, has led to there being only 4,000 - 5,000 in the entire African continent.
+They were commonly feared and therefore hunted by man up until the mid- 1960's, even in National Parks, and this, coupled with canine diseases that resulted in high mortality rates, has led to there being only 4,000 to 5,000 in the entire African continent.

 Of medium size, they have a short coat with distinctive brown, black and white blotchy markings, and very large round ears and long legs.

 Wild dogs live in packs that can number 20 or more, but the average is about 10.
 The pack is headed by one breeding pair and other non-breeding adults.

 A pack may return to the same area, and even the same den, for the dominant female to give birth.

 The majority of births happen during the second half of the rainy season (March to June), and a female can give birth to up to 10 pups in one litter.